-Considering the potential side effects, deciding whether or not to treat your dog’s Cushing’s disease with a pharmaceutical drug is stressful.
+Considering the potential side effects, deciding whether or not use pharmaceutical treatments for Cushing’s disease is stressful.

 Pharmaceutical Choices for Treatment for Cushing’s Disease in Dogs

 Pharmaceutical options include:

-The current treatment of choice for pituitary-dependent Cushing’s is chemotherapy with op-DDD (mitotane, Lysodren®).
+The current treatment for Cushing’s Disease of choice for pituitary-dependent Cushing’s is chemotherapy with op-DDD (mitotane, Lysodren®).

 Mitotane is derived from the insecticide DDT.